tiagopita/veganbase/site/content/_index.md

     so they can easily find each other and cooperate.

     We want plant based products to be easy to find and accessible, so we brought them all together into one place.
-We care about the planet we live in.
-We believe that making veganism mainstream will help to address the world’s biggest social and environmental problems.
 intro:
   heading: What is Veganbase?
   text: >